 Search Warrants in Salt Lake City

 Police apply for a search warrant when they believe that searching a particular location will yield evidence of a crime.
-The judge will determine whether probable cause exists for this belief, and if so, the judge will grant a search warrant.
-Sometimes, they police may warn you ahead of time that they are coming to execute a search warrant on your property, but most of the time they will just show up and knock and you are required to let them in.
+The judge will determine whether probable cause exists for this belief and if so, the judge will grant a search warrant.
+Sometimes, the police may warn you ahead of time that they are coming to execute a search warrant on your property, but most of the time, they will just show up and knock, and you are required to let them in.

 A skilled Salt Lake City search and seizure defense attorney like those at Overson Law, PLLC will look very closely at the warrant and the application for any flaws that can be contested in the courtroom.
 We will also examine the narrative to see if the police exceeded the scope of the search allowed.
 If we believe that there are problems with the warrant or the search, we can file a motion to suppress any evidence obtained as a result of this search.
 This means nothing obtained as evidence in the search can be used against you in a criminal case.

 To learn more about how to find any outstanding arrest or bench warrants you may have in your name, you should continue reading and speak with an experienced Utah criminal defense lawyer as soon as possible.

 How to Determine if You Have an Outstanding Warrant in Utah